coderade/coderade.io-blog/content/post/es6/arrow-functions.md

 So, don't just take my word for it, let's console log these and we'll go into the browser and see what happens.
-I'll save my file and I'll navigate to the browser, and I'll refresh the page.
+I'll save my file and I'll navigate to the browser and I'll refresh the page.

 ![](/images/posts/es6/arrow-functions/undefined-error.png)